itzikb-redhat/cluster-api-provider-openstack/orc/docs/local-development.md

 ## Create an example ORC resource

-  * Define some credentials
-  * Generate `dev-settings` containing our own username as a name prefix
-  * Create an ORC resource using the above

 ### Define some OpenStack credentials

 Create a `clouds.yaml` file in `orc/examples/credentials`.
 The name of the cloud in this clouds.yaml must be `openstack`.